marlospomin/sight/README.md

 const sight = require('sight');
 ```

-Alternatively you can include a minified version of sight (or the source code, up to you) via direct file or using our **CDN** link.
+Alternatively you can include a minified version of the script (or the source code, up to you) via direct file or using our **CDN** link.

 ``` html
 <body>